ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/zerto_virtual_replication_as_a_service/guide.en-gb.md

 ## Requirements

-- 2 [Hosted Private Cloud](/links/hosted-private-cloud/vmware-prices) platforms environnement on 2 different hosts.
+- 2 [Hosted Private Cloud](/links/hosted-private-cloud/vmware-prices) platform environnements on 2 different hosts.
-- a public IP must be available in each datacenter.
+- A public IP must be available in each datacenter.

 ### Zerto Virtual Replication Concepts